perwin/imfit/docs/writing_new_image_functions.md

 D. Changes to the `CalculateIntensity` method:

+XXX

 ## Other Potential Issues

-If your new image function has an analytic expression for the total flux, then you might consider overriding the CanCalculateTotalFlux method to return `true` and override the `TotalFlux` method so that it calculates and returns the total flux.
+If your new image function has an analytic expression for the total flux, then you might consider overriding the CanCalculateTotalFlux method to return `true` and then override the `TotalFlux` method so that it calculates and returns the total flux.
 (The default is to let `makeimage` estimate the total flux numerically, by generating a large image using the image function and summing all the pixel values.)